A duality of locally compact groups which does not involve the Haar measure: Representations of the measure algebra

-In this section we prove (Theorem \ref{standard=continuous}) that if an irreducible representation of $M(G)$ is standard, then it is continuous on $G$, and vice versa.
-This justifies the term ``standard'' --- in the case of the measure algebra, this is exactly the class of representations commonly used in harmonic analysis.
+In this section we prove (Theorem \ref{standard=continuous}) that if an irreducible representation of $M(G)$ is unitary, then it comes from a continuous representation of $G$, and vice versa.
+Thus, in the case of the measure algebra, the class of unitary representations is exactly the class of representations commonly used in harmonic analysis.

-The central theorem \ref{standard=continuous} in the abelian case reduces to a known theorem of M.~Walter \cite{walter}: a character (thus, an irreducible representation) of $B(G)$ is standard, in the definition above, if and only if it is an evaluation at a point of $G$.
+The central theorem \ref{standard=continuous} in the abelian case reduces to a known theorem of M.~Walter \cite{walter}: a character (thus, an irreducible representation) of $B(G)$ is unitary, in the definition above, if and only if it is the evaluation at a point of $G$.
 Recall that if $G$ is abelian, then $B(G)\simeq M(\hat G)$.
 In general, Theorem \ref{standard=continuous} is a dual analogue of the Walter's theorem.

-In principle, the results of this section are known \cite{kirchberg}.
+In principle, the results of this section are consequences of \cite{kirchberg}.
 But we find it highly instructive to present here new proofs, based on the representation theory.
 This gives a clear intuitive understanding of the whole picture.